Kerosene-Labs/arg/README.md

     }
 }
 ```
-Compile and execute your file with the arguments `[application_name] images ps` and you will see the business logic
+Compile and execute your file with the arguments `java -jar [application_name].jar images ps` and you will see the business logic
 execute.

 # Features